 It’s too early to know what the effects of this breach will be, but there are several credit protection options available to you now.

 Take advantage of your free annual credit report.
 The government guarantees everyone a free annual credit report from each of the three major bureaus.
-When reviewing your reports, keep an eye out for suspicious accounts, debts you don’t recognize and other unfamiliar activity.
+When reviewing your reports, keep an eye out for suspicious accounts, debts you don’t recognize, and other unfamiliar activities.

 Consider freezing your credit.
 Freezing your credit is a simple process that makes it harder for someone to open new accounts in your name.
 Keep in mind that a credit freeze won’t prevent someone from exploiting your existing accounts.

 Set fraud alerts.
 These alerts warn creditors that you may be a victim of identity theft and require them to verify your identity before opening an account.
 The initial alert will remain active for 90 days, after which it must be renewed.